 The result achieved in the project are substantial.
 It seems that mini-project-based development proved to be quite efficient way to provide results in the defined timeframe.
 This mechanism should not be forgotten.

-The challenge in this mini-project was that design of the process was done by Resources Allocation Task Force during the project and also constructing related operational process was done during the project.
+The challenge in this mini-project was that design of the process was done by Resources Allocation Task Force during the EGI-InSPIRE project and also constructing related operational processes was done during the project.
 This puts project team in quite difficult position.
 However the team faced this.
 In the future this should be avoided, if possible.

 The current version of the tool pave the way to new approach in EGI operation which includes “EGI personalized for the Researcher” as stated in the EGI Vision.
 This development path should not be neglected.